hphelion/documentation/devplatform/helion/user/reference/environment.html.md

 RABBITMQ\_URL: Location of and credentials for the bound **RabbitMQ** service, if there is (only) one.

-HOME: {#home} Identifies the working directory assigned to a particular user on login.
+HOME: <a name="home"></a> Identifies the working directory assigned to a particular user on login.
 In an Application Lifecycle Service application container, this is generally set to */home/helion/app/* by default.

 HTTP\_PROXY:   A variable recognized by many web applications to direct them to a proxy HTTP server.